Prisoner (TV series): Australian reruns

+After Network Ten in Sydney, NSW had played the original run of the series, it returned in syndication for a second complete series rerun during weeknights around 10:30–11:00 p.m. during most of the year of 1990 though due to The Gulf War conflict coverage the reruns were abruptly rescheduled weekday mornings from 4 a.m. through to the series finale a few years later.
+The series was replayed for a third time during the mid-1990s on Channel Ten in Sydney, NSW now screening at weekday afternoons from 1 p.m. and then later at 1:30 p.m.
+The series has not been seen since on its original commercial Channel Ten since that period.

 Network Ten began rerunning Prisoner on 8 May 1995; the series was cancelled, despite promises that it would return after the 1996 Christmas break.
-BBC UKTV began airing it from the beginning on 30 November 1997, at 12:15am on Tuesday and Thursday and 11:30pm on Saturday and Sunday.
-A repeat was broadcast at 2pm on Monday.
+BBC UKTV began airing it from the beginning on 30 November 1997, at 12:15 a.m. on Tuesday and Thursday and 11:30 p.m. on Saturday and Sunday.
+A repeat was broadcast at 2 p.m. on Monday.
+From March 2022, the show is available for streaming at 10play.

-Foxtel channel 111 channel began airing the series on 7 March 2011 at 6:30pm AEDT, later moving to 5:30pm AEDT on 10 December 2012.
+Foxtel channel 111 channel began airing the series on 7 March 2011 at 6:30 p.m.
+AEDT, later moving to 5:30 p.m.
+AEDT on 10 December 2012.
 Each episode was repeated the following afternoon, with the final episode on the initial run airing on 11 November 2013.
-The next day, the channel began a repeat run from episode one at 3:00pm AEDT, later moving to 1:00pm AEST on 7 July 2014.
+The next day, the channel began a repeat run from episode one at 3:00 p.m.
+AEDT, later moving to 1:00 p.m.
+AEST on 7 July 2014.
 Foxtel held unlimited screening rights to the series until 2019, airing the series 4 times back to back (from 2011 to 2019).
 Foxtel's final broadcast was on September 11, 2019.

 The series' popularity on Foxtel inspired plans for a modern-day remake.

 Believing that Prisoner would resonate with new audiences, in 2010 111 group programming director Darren Chau planned to replay the series against the introduction of digital channel Eleven and Network Ten's plan to move Neighbours to Eleven.
 The channel ran a promotional campaign highlighting the rerun, with a new version of the theme song by Ella Hooper and a cast reunion.

+As of 2023, Prisoner was available on the streaming channel 10Play in Australia and is also available on Pluto TV 24 hours a day with back-to-back episodes streaming.